Jack Leslie (public relations executive)

 John W. Leslie, Jr., commonly known as Jack Leslie, is an American public relations executive, political consultant and international development activist.
-He is the chairman of Weber Shandwick, a global public relations firm, a role from which he has announced he will retire in March 2022.
+He is former chairman of Weber Shandwick, a global public relations firm, a role from which he retired in March 2022.
 President George W. Bush appointed him to the board of the U.S. African Development Foundation in 2003.
 In 2009, President Barack Obama appointed him chairman.